ric-sar/ultimate_phd_student_guide/what_is_a_phd.md

 ## Rights and duties
 As a PhD student you have time to explore and study new things but not everything that glitters is gold.
 You will be commited to do many activities, such as:
-* Be a **teaching assistant**, will you able to teach?
+* Be a **teaching assistant**, will you be able to teach?
 This is the gym of every professor wannabe, your communication skills will be tested;
-* **Helping students** in writing thesis, which usually consists in giving advice to in thesis writing and doing experiments
+* **Helping students** in writing thesis, which usually consists in giving advices, reviews and doing experiments
 * **Deadlines**, no matter what you will be always late for conferences, journals, and... your life!

 Ok, but what about PhD rights?
 As a student you will be extremely committed in research, you have the right to explore, read and do experiments.